ArthurKagwa/mush/.github/instructions/g.instructions.md

 applyTo: '**'
 ---
 - NO MOCK DATA SHALL BE USED IN THE PROJECT
+- MAINTAIN THE BASELINES OF THE PROJECT FLUTTER AND GENERAL
 - read the baseline and readme files
 - read entire project structure
 - update baseline after changes